 The review will be carried out in the form prescribed in the Secret Memorandum.
-A report specially bringing out the details collected and defects noticed during the review should be reported to the Coordination Section.
+A report specially bringing out the details collected and defects noticed during the review should be reported to the Co-ordination Section.

-7.30 Audit Notes Part II
+7.30 Audit Notes Part II / Inspection report II

-A review will be made once in a half year of the audit notes part II issued by the section to see whether action has been taken by the Accounts Office currently on those cases.
+A review will be made once in a half year of the inspection report Pt II/ audit notes part II issued by the section to see whether action has been taken by the Accounts Office currently on those cases.
 Cases of delay on the part of the Accounts Office in taking suitable action will be brought to the notice of the BO and taken up with the Accounts Office.
 Ordinarily three months will be allowed to the Accounts Office to send their files containing their disposal to this office for review.